paulb00th/galapagos/content/en/about/the-team.md

 I’m the second generation of my family to have become a fisherman but, in recent years, I’ve turned away from this profession and dedicated myself to tourism.

 As the captain of ‘NINA’, our dive platform, it’s my responsibility to look after the boat itself and all aboard her.
 To do this, I draw on the knowledge I’ve amassed over my working life about both marine technology and the seas around the Galapagos islands.
-This know how comes with me on all our trips, alongside a positive attitude and sense of humour!
+This know-how comes with me on all our trips, alongside a positive attitude and sense of humour!

-I’m also a scuba diver and regularly spend time under the water.
+I’m a scuba diver and regularly spend time under the water.
 When I’m not working or diving, I like to enjoy life on my farm, communing with nature and pursuing a positive attitude to life.

 (Claudia adds, *‘We greatly enjoy having Cristian as our dive boat captain and encourage you to get to know him when onboard, we are sure you will be appreciative of his enthusiasm, knowledge, friendly disposition, and his supporting hand as you climb back onboard the boat!*)